 - Broad form collision.
 A type of broad form insurance that covers damage to your car even when you’re at fault.

 - Bundling.
-Also referred to as a multi-policy discount, it is a commonly found discount for holding multiple policies or coverage types from the same insurer.
+Also referred to as a multi-policy discount, it is a discount for holding multiple policies or coverage types with the same insurer.
 For example, if you have home insurance and car insurance with the same provider.

 - Car rental coverage.
 A policy feature that covers some or all of the costs of a rental car while your car is being repaired or replaced following a claim.